tinygo-org/tinygo-site/content/lang-support/_index.md

 Here is a list of features that are supported:

 * The subset of Go that directly translates to C is well supported.
-This includes all basic types (except for `complex64` and `complex128`) and all regular control flow (including `switch`).
+This includes all basic types and all regular control flow (including `switch`).
 * Slices are well supported, with the exception of 3-index slicing (see below).
-* Interfaces, while tested less than other features, are quite stable and should work well in almost all cases.
+* Interfaces are quite stable and should work well in almost all cases.
 Type switches and type asserts are also supported, as well as calling methods on interfaces.
 * Closures and bound methods are supported, for example inline anonymous (lambda-like) functions.
 * The `defer` keyword is supported, with the exception of deferring a call on a function pointer.
 Immediately applied functions that are deferred are supported, however.
 In practice, function pointers are little used in deferred calls.

 ## Concurrency

-At the time of writing (2019-04-18), support for goroutines and channels is weak.
-There is some support, but you will often encounter compiler errors when trying to use concurrency in more complicated ways (for example with function pointers).
-Also, some things may unexpectedly allocate memory like calling a function that blocks.
-This situation should certainly improve in the future, but at the moment you shouldn't rely on concurrency features to work well.
+At the time of writing (2019-07-05), support for goroutines and channels has not been fully realized but simple programs usually work.
+There may be problems with function pointers or starting more than two goroutines.
+Also, some things may unexpectedly allocate heap memory like calling a function that blocks.
+This situation should certainly improve in the future: at the moment, you should treat goroutines as an experimental feature.

 ## Cgo